-Middle sternotomy is the most common access to the heart and anterior mediastinum since its introduction into clinical practice by Julian et al. in 1957 (1).
-The closure of median sternotomy is usually done by wiring with stainless steel wires in a simple interrupted or figure-of-eight fashion (2, 3).
-The incidence of sternal dehiscence with or without infection ranges from 0.5 to 5.0% and it is a serious complication after surgery.
+Middle sternotomy has been the most common access to the heart and the anterior mediastinum since its introduction into clinical practice by Julian et al. in 1957 [1].
+The closure of median sternotomy is usually done by wiring with stainless steel wires in a simple interrupted or figure-of-eight fashion [2, 3].
+The incidence of sternal dehiscence with or without infection ranges from 0.5 to 5.0 perc. and is a serious complication after surgery.
 The risk of sternal complications is increased by osteoporosis, obesity, chronic obstructive pulmonary disease (COPD), diabetes, intake of corticosteroids.
-Technical mistakes in sternotomy or even sternal closure, break in sterility or prolonged operative time can contribute to wound infection or sternal non-union (4, 5).
-Sternal reoperation can be performed by simple rewiring or technical modification of rewiring as described by Robicsek and colleagues (3).
-When the bone quality is poor, the above classical approaches can fail, therefore, the recently introduced rigid fixation systems can be used for the sternal stabilization (6, 7).
-We describe the case of a sternal dehiscence after unsuccessful rewiring, treated with the implant of the Strasbourg Thoracic Osteosyntheses System (STRATOS).
+Technical mistakes in sternotomy or even sternal closure, break in sterility or a prolonged operative time can contribute to wound infection or a sternal non-union [4, 5].
+Sternal reoperation can be performed by simple rewiring or technical modification of rewiring as described by Robicsek and colleagues [3].
+When the bone quality is poor, the above classical approaches can fail; therefore, the recently introduced rigid fixation systems can be used for sternal stabilization [6, 7].
+We describe the case of a sternal dehiscence after unsuccessful rewiring, treated ort with the implant of the Strasbourg Thoracic Osteosyntheses System (STRATOS).